 All frames already carry the sequence number.
-The NULL AUTH frames MUST contain the TLV specified in Section 3.
+The NULL AUTH frames ${\tt MUST}$ contain the TLV specified in Section 3.
 This enables a monotonically increasing sequence number to be carried in each frame, and prevents man-in-the-middle from capturing and replaying the same frame again.
 Since all frames still carry a sequence number, the logic for sequence number maintenance remains unchanged from [RFC5880].
+If at a later time, a different scheme is adopted for changing sequence number, this method can use the updated scheme without any impact.